ShJavokhir/raisedash-kpi-bot/IMPLEMENTATION_NOTES.md

 #### 7. **Timezone Handling**

 **Issue**: All timestamps use `datetime.now()` which is local time.
-Could cause issues in multi-timezone deployments.
+Could cause issues in multi-timezone deployments. _(Addressed: now using UTC-aware helpers and ISO 8601 with offsets.)_

 **Current Mitigation**:
-- ISO 8601 format used for storage
+- ISO 8601 format used for storage with explicit UTC offset
-- Comparisons are relative (time deltas)
+- Comparisons are relative (time deltas) and parse legacy naive values as UTC

 **Production Recommendation**:
 - Use `datetime.now(timezone.utc)` for all timestamps